ganrad/openai-api-router/README.md

      Attribute Name | Description
      -------------- | -----------
      useMemory | When this value is set to *true*, AI Services Gateway will manage state for user sessions.
-Default is *false*. msgCount | This attribute is used to specify the number of messages (*user - assistant* interactions) to store and sent to the LLM. entryExpiry | This attribute is used to specify when the user sessions should be invalidated.
+Default is *false*. msgCount | This attribute is used to specify the number of messages (*user - assistant* interactions) to store and send to the LLM. entryExpiry | This attribute is used to specify when the user sessions should be invalidated.
 Specify, any valid PostgreSQL *Interval* data type expression.
 Refer to the docs [here](https://www.postgresql.org/docs/current/datatype-datetime.html#DATATYPE-INTERVAL-INPUT).

    After making the changes, save the `./api-router-config.json` file.